Get insider access

 When you're going off to college, you'll need a laptop that can handle your school workload.
 Depending on your program, the best laptop for students may be a simple Chromebook, an ultraportable Windows laptop or MacBook, or a powerful mobile workstation.
 Most of the time, you'll want a portable device with a long battery life, so it's easy to carry around, and you won't need to bring the charger with you.
 As you'll be using the laptop a lot, you should also prioritize a good user experience, like a sharp and bright display, a comfortable keyboard, and a responsive touchpad.
 It's also important to consider the port selection for peripherals or external displays.

 We've bought and tested over 145 laptops.
 Below, you'll find our recommendations for the best laptops for college that you can buy.
-You can also see our recommendations for the best student Chromebooks, the best lightweight laptops, and the best 15-16-inch laptops.
+You can also see our recommendations for the best laptops, the best lightweight laptops, and the best 15-16 inch laptops.
 If you're on a set budget, check out the best laptops under $1,000.
+If you want to learn more about how we test laptops or our review process, check out this article, where we give you a quick rundown of each step from the moment we purchase the laptop to the final published review.

 1. Best Laptop For College